Keeping up-to-date: technology logo evolution

 A Third Microsoft Logo

-When the rocker logo was changed in 1982, Microsoft chose to go with a cleaner, simpler design.
+I must mention that when the rocker logo was changed in 1982, Microsoft chose to go with a cleaner, simpler design.
 This time, however, designers chose to make the “O” an emphasis point, adding a featured element to it and nicknaming it the “Blibbet.”
 This Microsoft logo lasted until 1987 when the company decided it was ready for another logo change.

 The Late ‘80s Logo